DayalSharath/5143-OpSys-namala/chapter2_review.md

 #### 3. What is a process?

  The Program under execution is called a **Process**.
 For example, A time-shared user program such as a compiler is a process or a word-processing program being run by an individual user on a PC can be a process.
 A system task, such as sending output to a printer, can also be a process.

+ A process is the unit of work in a system.
+Such a system consists of a collection of processes, some of which are operating-system processes (those that execute system code) and the rest of which are user processes (those that execute user code).